mandeep4202/payroll-service/readMe.md

   mongo

-4. 📦 Build the Project
+4. 📦 Build and run the Project docker compose up
-.
-Steps:
-Create a Docker network:
-docker network create payroll-net

-Start MongoDB container:
-docker run --name mongodb-payroll --network payroll-net -p 27018:27018 -e MONGO_INITDB_DATABASE=payrolldb -d mongo:6.0 --port 27018

-Build your Spring Boot image:
-docker build -t payroll-service:1.0 .

-Run your Spring Boot container (connect to MongoDB using the service name): docker run --name payroll-service --network payroll-net -p 8083:8083 payroll-service:1.0

-5.Cleanup Docker
-docker stop mongodb-payroll
+5.Stop the application
-docker rm mongodb-payroll
+docker compose down